c3lang/c3docs-old/docs/types.md

 p.age = 21;
 p.name = "John Doe";

-io.printf("%s is %d years old.", p.age, p.name);
+io::printf("%s is %d years old.", p.age, p.name);

 Person* pPtr = &p;
 pPtr.age = 20; // Ok!

-io.printf("%s is %d years old.", pPtr.age, pPtr.name);
+io::printf("%s is %d years old.", pPtr.age, pPtr.name);
 ```

-(One might wonder whether it's possible to take a `Person**` and use dot access. – It's not, only one level of deref is done)
+(One might wonder whether it's possible to take a `Person**` and use dot access. – It's not, only one level of dereference is done.)

 ## Struct subtyping